adambard/learnxinyminutes-docs/haxe.html.markdown

         // See documentation for parsing in Std for more details.

         //////////////////////////////////////////////////////////////////
-        // Basic Object Oriented Design
+        // Basic Object Oriented Programming
         //////////////////////////////////////////////////////////////////
-        trace("***BASIC OBJECT ORIENTED DESIGN***");
+        trace("***BASIC OBJECT ORIENTED PROGRAMMING***");

+        // create an instance of FooClass.
+The classes for this are at the
+        // end of the file.
         var instance = new FooClass(3);

         // read the public variable normally
         trace(instance.public_any + " is the value for instance.public_any");

         // we can read this variable
         trace(instance.public_read + " is the value for instance.public_read");
-        // but not write it, this will throw an error if uncommented:
+        // but not write it
+        // instance.public_write = 4; // this will throw an error if uncommented:
-        //trace(instance.public_write + " is the value for instance.public_write");
-        // trace(instance.public_write); // vice-versa for public write, etc.
+        // trace(instance.public_write); // as will this.

         trace(instance + " is the value for instance"); // calls the toString method

-        // we can successfully pass the FooInstance to the BaseFooClass method,
+        trace(instance.toString() + " is the value for instance.toString()"); // same thing

+        // instance has the "FooClass" type, while acceptBaseFoo has the
+        // BaseFooClass type.
+However, since FooClass extends BaseFooClass,
-        // since it was extended from that.
+        // it is accepted.
         BaseFooClass.acceptBaseFoo(instance);
     }